gdevanla/pptable/README.md

   functionality.
 The extended functionality improves on previous release by printing nested records with hierarchical column headers

-* All Records types need to update their Tabulate instances to provide another flag
+* All Records types need to update their `Tabulate` instances to provide a flag, namely `ExpandWhenNested` or `DoNotExpandWhenNested`.

-* `ppTable` function has been renamed to `printTable` to make the function more descriptive
+* `ppTable` function has been renamed to `printTable` to make the function name more descriptive.

-* New function called printTableWithFlds has been added
+* New function called printTableWithFlds has been added.

 ### Example ###